rmariano/itarch/posts/descriptors-decorators.rst

         return helper.task1()

-There are functions with this signature doing the same as in the first line, in multiple parts of the code, so it would be nice to abstract this, and simply receive the helper object directly.
+If there are more functions with this signature doing the same as in the first lines, it'll be better to abstract this away, and simply receive the helper object directly.
 A decorator like this one should work:

 .. code:: python
-   :number-lines:

     class DomainArgs:
         def __init__(self, func):